vscav/react-twitch-provider/README.md

 This example will render your Twitch username into a container on the page.

-> Make sure to follow the installation section to handle the client id and redirect URI from Twitch.
+> Make sure to follow the installation section to handle the client ID and redirect URI from Twitch.

-## API
+### API

 Coming soon